top of page

 • Stay Hydrated: Proper hydration is essential.
 Ensure you're drinking enough fluids, as dehydration can make everything feel more challenging, worsen side effects during cancer treatment, and impact your overall well-being.

-• Adapt and Evolve: Recognise that your dietary needs and preferences may change throughout your cancer path.
+• Adapt and Evolve: Recognise and accept that your dietary needs and preferences may change throughout your cancer path.
 Be open to adapting your approach as you progress through treatment and healing.

 The path to a healthier lifestyle is about balance, flexibility, and self-compassion.
-It's not about strict rules but about making choices that support your well-being and bring enjoyment to your life.
-It's an active spectrum of options that allows you to customise your dietary approach to meet your unique needs, whether it's due to the demands of cancer treatment, personal preferences, or any other factors that shape your nutritional path.
+It's not about a list of 'good' or 'bad' foods or strict rules, but about making choices that support your well-being and bring enjoyment to your life.
+Think of it as a spectrum of options that you can adjust to fit your individual needs.
+This approach allows you to tailor your diet based on your cancer treatment demands, personal preferences, or any other factors that influence your nutritional needs and choices.

 If you have specific questions or are seeking personalised guidance, please don’t hesitate to get in touch with us at The Cancer Dietitian for a consultation.
-Additionally, you are welcome to explore the wealth of information available in the collection of free blogs and recipes.
-You can also download the free immune system-supporting eBook for valuable insights.
+Additionally, you are very welcome to explore the wealth of information available in the collection of free blogs and recipes.
+You can also download the free immune system-supporting eBook for helpful tips.

 Telephone: 020 8064 2865